fortunejs/fortune/doc/GETTING_STARTED.md

 ## Application System

-Fortune is not a web framework, it does not even require a server.
-Rather it provides a set of inter-operable classes that cover common application use cases: data access (`Adapter`), business logic (`transform`), and presentation (`Serializer`).
-These layers are re-usable in server and client contexts.
+Fortune is not a framework, as it does not try to impose any architecture, design patterns, or inversion of control.
+However, it does provide a set of features that even fully-fledged frameworks don't handle.

+Fortune exports two abstract base classes which work well with each other: Adapter (data access) & Serializer (presentation).
+Methods of these classes are called by Fortune in a request lifecycle, along with transform functions (business logic).
+These implementations are re-usable in server and client contexts.

 ## Entity-Relationship Modelling